rabuu/sheetstorm/tests/examples/theorems/test.typ

   Now you can reference @banana easily and it's displayed with a nice name.
   Or you link to it manually: #link(<banana>)[banana].

+  #definition[This is a definition.
+It is customizable like a theorem.]

   #corollary(label: "cor")[
     A corollary usually follows from a preceding theorem.
   ]